Koblenz to Heidelberg and Aschaffenburg

 Any day can be used as a day of rest by remaining on board.

-This tour is run by MPS IRIS BV.
+This tour is run by BikePlanet.

 We value the strong relationship we have with our local partners and the services we provide.